adamdriscoll/selenium-powershell/Help/Start-SeNewEdge.md

 ```

 ### -BinaryPath
-Sets the location of the Chrome browser's binary executable file
+Set the location of the Chrome browser's binary executable file

 ```yaml
 Type: Object